mimiframework/Mimi.jl/README.md

 # Mimi - Integrated Assessment Modeling Framework

-A [Julia](http://julialang.org) package for intergrated assessment models.
+A [Julia](http://julialang.org) package for integrated assessment models.
 For more information, see the **[Documentation](http://mimi.readthedocs.org/en/latest/)**.

-Please get in touch with [David Anthoff](http://www.david-anthoff.com) if you are interested in using this framework or want to be invovled in any way with this effort.
+Please get in touch with [David Anthoff](http://www.david-anthoff.com) if you are interested in using this framework or want to be involved in any way with this effort.

 ## Overview